MRCIEU/metaboprep/README.md

 2. Provides useful summary data in the form of tab-delimited text file and a html report.
 3. Performs data filtering on the data set using a standard pipeline and according to user-defined thresholds.

+## Known issues
+Dec 22, 2022

+1. Nightingale Health has updated their data release format and has changed the spelling/format of some metabolite names.
+We have updated our annotation file for automatic annotation of Nightingale Health data, but you will - at present - need to extract the metabolite and sample data from your Nightingale Health release and run them as flat text files.
+2. Nightingale Health: IF there is a metabolite ID that metaboprep can not automatically annotate, because the spelling has changed it would be best to identify this change and edit the spelling manually before running metaboprep.
+3. Nightingale Health: IF there is a metabolite ID that metaboprep can not automatically annotate, because it is a new feature, then you can still run metaboprep BUT if that feature is a derived feature - like a ratio - and you want to exclude ratios from some of the QC steps such as when identifying independent features or estimating PCs, then metaboprep will - at present - not be able to exclude this feature.
+We are aware of this issue and are looking for a fix.
+4. Metabolon has a new data release format.
+We are working to incorporate it into the package.
+At present you will just have to extract the metabolite, sample annotation, and feature annotation files as flat text files, and run them as such.

 ## Install metaboprep
 1. To install do the following